Special health programs

 - Your doctor tells you that your pregnancy is "high risk”

 Each Bright Start high-risk member works with a special nurse.
-The nurse helps you get the care you need.
-The nurse will give you information about your needs.
-The nurse will work with you to get special services you may need including social work, specialty care, home health services or help from local agencies.
+The nurse will give you information about your needs, help you get the care you need, and check in with you often to help you during your pregnancy.
+The nurse will work with you to get special services you may need including social work, specialty care, home health services, or help from local agencies.

 Check out our Bright Start Plus℠ mobile app